-3. The disclosure to the holders of asset-referenced token referred to in paragraph 2 shall not be considered as a means or a way to manage and mitigate conflicts of interest.
+3. The disclosure to the holders of asset-referenced tokens referred to in paragraph 2 shall not be considered as a way to manage and mitigate conflicts of interest.

-4. The disclosure referred to in paragraph 2 shall be available to holders of asset-referenced tokens on the website of the issuer of asset-referenced tokens and be accessible at all times Where the issuer of asset-referenced tokens offers asset-referenced tokens to the public or seek admission to trading on the relevant device, the issuer of asset-referenced tokens should also provide, on its website, a link to the disclosures.
+4. The disclosure referred to in paragraph 2 shall be available to holders of asset-referenced tokens on the website of the issuer of asset-referenced tokens and be accessible at all times.
+Where the issuer of asset-referenced tokens offers asset-referenced tokens to the public or seek admission to trading on a device, the issuer of asset-referenced tokens should also make the disclosure available on this device.